Tsarter/shrexstrikes/README.md

 check the output using nano or cat `nano nohup.out` or `cat nohup.out`

-kill the server by first getting the PID by `ps aux | grep Server.jar`
+kill the server by first getting the PID by `ps aux | grep Server-1.0.jar`

 then kill it by `kill id_of_the_process_aka_PID`